 Next up is understanding how to spot the motivated sellers.

-This aspect to spotting a deal can be undervalued by a lot of investors.
+This aspect of spotting a deal can be undervalued by a lot of investors.
 A lot of buyers assume that just because a property is on the market the seller is keen to sell.

 This isn’t always true – or at least some sellers are more keen to sell than others.